redhat-openstack/website/source/documentation/selinux-issues.html.md

 For more information on SELinux troubleshooting, see <http://fedoraproject.org/wiki/SELinux/Troubleshooting>.

+### Filing Bugzillas

+Sometimes, there are missing policies required in order released RDO versions to work correctly with SELinux in enforcing mode.
+In order for the RDO developers to troubleshoot the problem, please perform the following:

+*   Set SELinux to permissive mode
+*   Zero out your /var/log/audit/audit.log:
+        sudo cp /dev/null /var/log/audit/audit.log

+*   Perform a full test of the use case that is causing the problem
+*   File a [Bugzilla <https://bugzilla.redhat.com>] and attach your /var/log/audit/audit.log

+When using Red Hat Enterprise Linux 6 or CentOS 6, please file the bug against the [openstack-selinux](https://bugzilla.redhat.com/enter_bug.cgi?component=openstack-selinux&product=RDO) component in RDO.

+When using Fedora, please file the bug against [selinux-policy](https://bugzilla.redhat.com/enter_bug.cgi?component=selinux-policy&product=Fedora) component in Fedora.

+For more information about how SELinux policies are developed for RDO, see (TBD)

 ### PackStack fails if SELinux is disabled

 It has been reported that [PackStack will fail if SELinux is disabled](http://{{SERVERNAME}}/forum/discussion/46/install-on-centos-6-4-and-selinux-disabled/p1).